vl4ds/Documentation/device-type-developers-guide/tiles-metadata.rst

 Overview
 --------

 The tiles block is composed of tile definitions, and layout information (the ``main`` and ``details`` method).
-There are three types of tiles that you can use within your device types.
+There are three types of tiles that you can use within your device handler.
 Each tile serves a different purpose.

 Consider this example for a switch: